AI Workshop: learn to build apps with AI →

 readAsArrayBuffer()

-Loads the content of a blob into an ArrayBuffer.
+Reads the blob into an ArrayBuffer.

 const reader = new FileReader()